 Would you say this was easy?
 Or that he didn’t think about giving up a couple of times?
 You might want to read Sales Quotes to Help you Keep a Positive Attitude.

 Sales is all about persistence.
 It’s the ability to not giving up when it feels like that’s the best choice.
 It’s the process that everyone needs to go through in order to succeed.
 Don’t be discourage if closing a deal takes more time than you assumed first.
-At the end it’s always worth the effort.
+In the end it’s always worth the effort.

 If you liked this post, you might also like Success Quotes to Keep You Moving Closer to Your Goals.